Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 There’s been a lot of talk about the so-called “Great Resignation” and how it may have reshaped the way we think about remote work.
 Of course, this has led to speculation regarding whether (or not) it’s the “beginning of the end” of traditional office culture.

-Disclaimer: an AI helped me write this post (and it still required A LOT of editing — none the less, thank you, You.com, for creating YouWrite and being my first real AI blogging tool!
+Disclaimer: an AI helped me write this post (and it still required A LOT of editing — nonetheless, thank you, You.com, for creating YouWrite and being my first real AI blogging tool!
 YAY!
 Also, I’ll write a different post about the experience and place the link → here ← when published.
-In the meantime, read my 5-part Innovation Series.)
+In the meantime, read my 5-part Innovation Series and learn about different types of artificial intelligence or its role in modern business operations.)

 GIF via GIPHY

 Of course, the whole topic is still up for debate and continually evolving.
-However, some people believe (like me, and apparently this AI) that it’s due to companies moving towards more remote and hybrid jobs vs. traditional on-site job creation.
+However, some people (like me and this AI) believe that it’s due to companies moving towards more remote and hybrid jobs rather than traditional on-site job creation.
+Then there’s the ever-growing gig economy, but I’ll save that for another time.

 *GASP*

-While there may be some truth to this theory, I think it’s also important to point out that hybrid jobs are NOT the same as remote or work-from-home (WFH) jobs.
+While this theory may have some truth, it’s also important to point out that hybrid jobs are NOT the same as remote or work-from-home (WFH) jobs.

 Why is that important?

-I’ve noticed many recruiters/companies/people promoting a tone that implies hybrid jobs are the same as remote and WFH jobs.
+I’ve noticed many recruiters, companies, and people promoting a tone that implies hybrid jobs are the same as remote and WFH jobs.

 Let me (and the AI!) explain why that’s far from the truth.